reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 ```
 - Variable 2: MIR_TB_HIV == mortality of (TB & HIV) / incidence of (TB & HIV)
 ```
-mir_TB_HIV = df['Estimated number of deaths from TB in people who are HIV-positive'] / df['Estimated incidence of TB cases who are HIV-positive']
+MIR_TB_HIV = df['Estimated number of deaths from TB in people who are HIV-positive'] / df['Estimated incidence of TB cases who are HIV-positive']
 ```

 These variables will be employed as predictor variables to help analyze the predictive power of Case Detection Rate (CDR) in country-specific mortality outcomes for patients with a dual burden of Human Immunodeficiency Viruses (HIV) and Tuberculosis (TB).